barefoot in nature

 • On gravel or in swampy areas barefooters tend to move very carefully, therefore they are no danger for hidden animals like birds breeding on the ground.

-The essence is: give liberty back to your feet!
+The essence is: free to your feet!

 Going barefoot is so easy: